FirestormAngel/raspberry-documentation/README.md

     hw_mode=a

     # Channel 36 or 48 is probably your best option for 20/20Mhz band.
+    # Important, if you run multiple Raspberries as accesspoints next to eachother, I urge you to use different channels.
     channel=48

     # Country Wireless compliance code. (enter your country code: Example GB, US or SE)